Huitznahuacatl (MH755v)

 espinas, sangre, flebotomía, ofrendas, autosacrificio, pueblos, etnicidades, nombres de hombres, nombres de lugares

-huitz(tli), spine or thorn, https://nahuatl.wired-humanities.org/content/huitztli
+huitz(tli), a thorn or spine, https://nahuatl.wired-humanities.org/content/huitztli

--nahuac, near or next to, https://nahuatl.wired-humanities.org/content/nahuac
+-nahuac, next to, https://nahuatl.wired-humanities.org/content/nahuac

 Stephanie Wood